notepad-plus-plus/npp-usermanual/content/auto-completion/index.md

 Improper sorting (see below) can cause the AutoComplete function to behave erratic, causing it to fail on certain words.

 The basic character set used to recognise keywords is made of letters a-z, A-Z, 0-9 digits and the underscore.
 Using [Settings -> Preferences -> Delimiter](../preferences/#delimiter), you may add more characters by specifying the additionalWordChars parameter in the environment.
-The value will be a string with all the extra parameters without any separators.
+The value should be a string consisting of all the additinal characters you would like to be included as a "word character", without spaces or other separators in between.
+Spaces, tabs, and newlines are never valid word characters, and should not be present in this entry.
+(As of Notepad++ v6.5.2, these additional Delimiter characters were still documented as not working, and even as of v7.7.1, they still may not behave as you might hope.
+In general, it is best to assume that keyword recognition stops on non-word characters, even if extra characters are defined in the preferences.)

 Syntax: